devopshubproject/cka-lab/Task23/task.md

 Create a custom scheduler.
-Added create a new pod and schedule using custom scheduler
+Added create a new pod and schedule it using custom scheduler

-____WORKINPROGESS!!!!
+Name: custom-scheduler
+Namespace: kube-system